anira-project/anira/docs/sphinx/troubleshooting.rst

 **Solutions**:
     1. Verify the model file exists at the specified path
-    2. Check that the model format is compatible with the selected backend
+    2. Check that the model format is compatible with the selected engine
     3. Ensure the axes of your tensor specs match the model's expected shapes
-    4. Try a different backend if available
+    4. Try a different engine or provider if available

 Wait Strategy Mismatch
 ^^^^^^^^^^^^^^^^^^^^^^